Michele Bavaro (vocals)

 The album includes five long compositions of which Peccato d'orgoglio and La mente vola are the best, the latter featuring a nice moog intro and a stunning vibes solo.

 Soon after this the band split while preparing the second album.
-A 1992 CD entitled Dietro l'uragano includes some demo recordings of the instrumental parts with no vocals, the result is good though it obviously sounds incomplete at times.
+A 1992 CD entitled Dietro l'uragano includes some demo recordings of unreleased instrumental parts with no vocals, the result is good though it obviously sounds incomplete at times.

 Drummer Giorgio Santandrea was briefly in Crystals,